 Notice how one molecule behaves as the hydrogen bonding donor and one molecule the hydrogen bonding acceptor.

-Tertiary amines like trimethyl amine have low bp/mp than primary and secondary amines since they can not hydrogen bond.
+Tertiary amines like trimethyl amine have low bp/mp than primary and secondary amines since they cannot hydrogen bond.

 The following example illustrates the effect of the different intermolecular forces on boiling point.